Praying to the West: How Muslims Shaped the Americas (signed by author)

 All copies are signed!
 (Personal inscriptions available on request.)

-- One of the top 100 books of 20201 and the best Social Studies book of the year by Indigo–Chapters
+• One of the top 100 books of 2021 – The Globe and Mail and Indigo–Chapters

 Omar Mouallem grew up in a Muslim household, but always questioned the role of Islam in his life.
 As an adult, he used his voice to criticize what he saw as the harms of organized religion.
 But none of that changed the way others saw him.
 Now, as a father, he fears the challenges his children will no doubt face as Western nations become increasingly nativist and hostile toward their heritage.

-Original, insightful, and beautifully told, Praying to the West reveals a secret history of home and the struggle for belonging taking place in towns and cities across the Americas, and points to a better, more inclusive future for everyone.
+Original, insightful, and beautifully told, How Muslims Shaped the Americas reveals a secret history of home and the struggle for belonging taking place in towns and cities across the Americas, and points to a better, more inclusive future for everyone.

 Paperback: 384 pages